-You might have already know that the SQL Server Profiler is now deprecated, even though it’s still available in SQL Server 2016, it will be removes in later version (read more).
+You might have already know that the SQL Server Profiler is now deprecated.
+Even though it’s still available in SQL Server 2016, it will be removed in later version (read more).
 So, what’s the alternative for profiler?
 The best alternative for profiler is SQL Server Extended Events.
 What are Extended Events?
 Let’s see in this article.
 We’ll also see the advantages of Extended Events over Profiler and a simple illustration of using the XEvents.

 What are Extended Events in SQL Server?

 SQL Server Extended Events is an architecture Introduced in SQL Server 2008 which helps the database administrator or programmers to collect information to find any performance issues or bottlenecks in the SQL Server.
 The user has full control over it, to collect little or more information as needed to find the issue.